-The Montessori Middle School includes traditional subjects as well as the design and production of our school’s yearbook and creation of a business.
-“Wake Up Montessori” is a breakfast Cafe that is open three days per week and all aspects of the business is run by our middle school students and staff.
+The Montessori Middle School includes traditional subjects as well as the design and production of our school’s yearbook and creation of service and business enterprises.
+“Wake Up Montessori” is a breakfast Cafe that is operates during the school year week and all aspects of the business are run by our middle school students and staff.

 Sun Grove Montessori School uses a National Montessori Curriculum guide and a team-teaching model.